What is Delay Repay?

-Applying online is quick, easy to do and you can create an online account so that your details will be stored for your future convenience.
+Applying online is quick and easy, and you can create an online account to store your details for future visits.

 - Your original ticket

-- The ticket receipt (if you no longer have your ticket)
+- A ticket receipt, if you no longer have your ticket

 - A scan or photograph of your season ticket and photocard